Inductive Biases for Deep Learning of Higher-Level Cognition: Inductive biases based on higher-level cognition as a path towards systems that generalize better OOD

-The assumption we are making is thus that there is a simple lossy mapping from high-level semantic representations to natural language expressions of them in natural language.
-This is an inductive bias which could be exploited in grounded language learning scenarios~\citep{winograd1972understanding, hermann2017grounded, chevalier2018babyai} where we couple language data with observations and actions by an agent.
-We can constrain the learner's architecture so that there would be a simple transformation from the high-level representation to sentences.
-To encourage modularity (discussed below), we can make that transformation use attention mechanisms so that few of the quantities in the representation mostly suffice to produce a single word or phrase (some representation of context is always going to be also necessary, though, since we know that language is context-dependent and that there are grammatical constraints in the sequence of words generated).
-Grounded language learning would thus put pressure on the top-level representation so that it captures the kinds of concepts expressed with language.
-One can view this as a form of weak supervision, where we don't force the top-level representations to be human-specified labels, only that there is a simple relationship between these representations and utterances which humans would often associate with the corresponding meaning.
+\begin{myremark}{High-level representations describe verbalizable concepts} There is a simple lossy mapping from semantic representations going through the GWT bottleneck to natural language expressions.
+This is an inductive bias which could be exploited in grounded language learning scenarios~\citep{winograd1972understanding, hermann2017grounded, chevalier2018babyai, hill2019environmental} where we couple language data with observations and actions by an agent. \end{myremark} This suggests that natural language understanding systems should be trained in a way that couples natural language with what it refers to.
+This is the idea of {\em grounded language learning}.
+It would put pressure on the top-level representation so that it captures the kinds of concepts expressed with language.
+One can view this as a form of weak supervision, where we don't force the top-level GWT representations to be human-specified labels, only that there is a simple relationship between these representations and utterances which humans would often associate with the corresponding meaning.
+Our discussion about causality should also suggest that passive observation may be insufficient: in order to capture the causal structure understood by humans, it may be necessary for learning agents to be embedded in an environment in which they can act and thus discover its causal structure \citep{binz2022using, kosoy2022towards}.
+Studying this kind of setup was the motivation for our work on the Baby AI environment~\citep{chevalier2018babyai}.